zmievsa/cadwyn/docs/reference.md

     )
 ```

-and if you would like to unset any field as if it was never passed, you would do:
+and if you would like to unset any attribute of a field as if it was never passed, you would do:

 ```python
 from cadwyn.structure import VersionChange, schema, Unset